 Other items that should be clearly stated in your lease are who is responsible for maintenance and repairs, what date the rent is due, the late fees, how many roommates or occupants are allowed, and whether your deposit is refundable.
-Also, peruse your lease for answers regarding parking questions, key replacement fees, and the actual rental rate (if you are leasing under a promotion/discount of some kind).
+Also, peruse your lease for answers regarding parking questions, key replacement fees, and the actual rental rate (if you are leasing under a promotion or the property has a special of some kind).

 However, that’s not where the fun begins and ends.
-Fantastic apartment amenities in Farmington Hills MI also include features like new appliances, balconies/patios, an in-unit washer/dryer, a dishwasher, an oversized bathroom, and so on.
+Fantastic apartment amenities in Farmington or Farmington Hills MI also include features like new appliances, balconies/patios, dog & cat friendly air conditioning washer dryer in unit dishwasher, an oversized bathroom, and so on.
 Lastly, the surrounding area and all that it has to offer are added bonuses.